aleacevedo/crypto-with-friends/README.md

 ## TODO

-Find the way to reward the owner because of the gas spended at invest and withdrawAll
+Find a way to reward the owner for the gas spent by invest and withdrawAll